-My work in Yemen won the prestigious George Polk Award, and was nominated for both a Peabody and an Emmy.
-I was also shortlisted for a Livingston Award, which recognizes excellence in investigative reporting by journalists under 35 years of age.
+My work has been awarded the prestigious George Polk Award, an Emmy Award, and an Alfred I. DuPont-Columbia Award.
+I have also been nominated for a Peabody Award and shortlisted for a Livingston Award, which recognizes excellence in investigative reporting by journalists under 35 years of age.

 I am a grantee of the Pulitzer Center and regularly partner with the organization for my overseas reporting.